Bitergia/prosoul/CONTRIBUTING.md

 ## <a name="coc"></a> Code of Conduct

-Help us keep Meditor open and inclusive.
+Help us keep Prosoul open and inclusive.
 Please read and follow our [Code of Conduct][coc].

 ## <a name="requests"></a> Questions, Bugs, Features

 ### <a name="question"></a> Got a Question or Problem?

-Meditor is yet a small project so just use GitHub issues for sending your question.
+Prosoul is yet a small project so just use GitHub issues for sending your question.

 ### <a name="qualitymodel"></a> Do you want to contribute a Quality Model?